hritikchauhanji/ChatApp/README.md

-This is room based chat application.
+This is based on a room chat application.
-In this application create a room and join the chat talk to ech other.
+In this application create a room and join the chat to talk to each other.
-Thankyou...
+Thank you...